THOMASELOVE/500-2021/osia/README.md

 This page houses information about **Observational Studies in Action** work for the course.

+- For help with anything involved in the class, [contact us](https://thomaselove.github.io/500/contact.html).
+- Deadlines for 500 are provided in the [Course Calendar](https://thomaselove.github.io/500/calendar.html).

 ## The Assignment

-During the semester, you will be responsible for presenting the methods and results of an observational study from the literature that uses propensity score methods.
+1. You will be responsible for presenting the methods and results of an observational study from the literature that uses propensity score methods.
+2. You will also serve as "second reviewer" from one of the studies selected by your colleagues.

-- The first step is to identify a study and claim it. as described below.
+- The first step is to identify a study and claim it, as described below.
 The deadline for submitting your claim on a study is provided in the [Course Calendar](https://thomaselove.github.io/500/calendar.html).
 Dr. Love will then approve your study if it is appropriate, and if no one else has yet claimed it.

 ## What makes an appropriate study?